mesosphere/dcos-docs-site/pages/1.13/deploying-services/uninstall/index.md

 enterprise: false
 ---

 Services can be uninstalled from the CLI.
-If a Catalog service has any reserved resources that could not be cleaned up by the normal uninstall process, you may also need to run the framework cleaner script.
+If a {{ model.packageRepo }} service has any reserved resources that could not be cleaned up by the normal uninstall process, you may also need to run the framework cleaner script.
 The [framework cleaner script](#framework-cleaner) removes the service instance from ZooKeeper, along with any data associated with it.

-# Uninstalling Catalog services
+# Uninstalling {{ model.packageRepo }} services

 ## CLI